Health Insurance

 OSHC (health insurance) is required so international students have access to the same medical and hospital care as all Australians.
 As an international student, you must maintain OSHC for the entire duration you are in Australia.
 If you are taking any dependents (e.g., spouses and children younger than 18 years old), they must be covered as well.

-Each university has a preferred OSHC provider that they offer coverage through, but you may purchase health coverage from another approved provider.
+Each university has a preferred OSHC provider that they offer coverage through.
+You can purchase coverage via your university when you accept your offer, or directly from an OSHC provider.

 OSHC FAQs